boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 This document specifies a network model for attachment circuits.
 The models can be used for the provisioning of attachment circuits prior or during service provisioning (e.g., Network Slice Service).

-TBC
+The document leverages {{!RFC9182}} and {{!RFC9291}} by adopting an AC provisioning structure which uses data nodes that were already defined in these RFCs.

-An AC can be bound to a single or multiple SAPs {{!I-D.ietf-opsawg-sap}}.
-A SAP can be bound to one or multiple ACs.
+The AC network model is designed as an augmnetation to the Service Attachment Points (SAPs) model {{!I-D.ietf-opsawg-sap}}.
+An AC can be bound to a single or multiple SAPs.
+Likewise, the model is designed to accomdate deployments where a SAP can be bound to one or multiple ACs.

  The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.